nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PetCode home folder.

+**Q**: Why does the app tell my that the buyer/deliverer/supplier already exits in the addressbook?
+How are contacts and items considered as duplicates?<br>
+**A**: Unfortunately, we do not allow duplicate contacts or items in our app, otherwise you may mistakenly modify a person that you don't intend to!
+For buyer/deliverer/supplier, if they are of the same person category and have the same name and the same email address, they are considered as the same.
+However, we do allow a buyer and a deliverer to have exactly the same name and the same email, even all attributes being identical.
+That is, we allow a person to have more than one role in our app.
+Two pets are considered as the same if they have all the same attributes.
+Two orders are different even they have all the same attributes.

 [Go back to [Table of Contents](#table-of-contents)]

 --------------------------------------------------------------------------------------------------------------------